Parga Castle: History

 In antiquity the area around the castle was inhabited by the Greek tribe of the Thesprotians.
 The ancient town of Toryne was probably located here.
 Before the strong castle of Parga was built (which survives today), the inhabitants of Parga tried to keep the fortified city, which was exposed to the sea, so that they could face the invaders.
 In this effort, they built the first fortifications with the help of the Normans, initially in the 11th century by the residents of Parga to protect their town from pirates and later the Ottomans.
 In the 15th century, as Ottoman control of the region increased, the Venetians rebuilt the castle to fortify the area.

 The town and its castle were unsuccessfully offered by Nicholas Orsini, the Despot of Epirus, to the Republic of Venice in exchange for Venetian aid against the Byzantine Empire.
 During the Epirote rebellion of 1338/39 against the Byzantine emperor Andronikos III Palaiologos, Parga remained loyal to the emperor.
-In the 1390s it was under the rule of John Spata, lord of Arta.
+In the 1390s it was under the rule of Gjin Bua Shpata, lord of Arta.

 The town finally passed under Venetian control in 1401 and was administered as a mainland exclave of the Venetian possession of Corfu, under a castellan.
 Venetian possession was confirmed in the Ottoman–Venetian treaty of 1419.
 Apart from brief periods of Ottoman possession, the town remained in Venetian hands until the Fall of the Republic of Venice in 1797.